tplisson/ccs-ignite22/README.md

 ##### Publishing a custom policy to Prisma Cloud Code Security (CCS)

 To publish this new build policy into our CCS tenant, we can use the [`pccs-policy-playground`](https://github.com/kartikp10/pccs-policy-playground) API Script designed by Kartik Pande.
+This Python script has been copied to the [`pccs`](pccs/) folder.

-First, we need to set our API keys
+First, we need to set our API keys as environment variables
 ```console
 export PC_ACCESS_KEY=<KEY>
 export PC_SECRET_KEY=<SECRET>